Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Preliminaries

 See \cite{rublev2000generalized, subbotin1996minimax, chow2019algorithm} for analysis and comparison of minimax-viscosity and viscosity solutions.
-Note, only the latter corresponds to the solution of the differential game when different.
-For general non-convex $\ham$, the question of when these solutions coincide remains open, however, some guarantees still exist for certain problem formulations as noted in Section~\ref{sec:SfEnv}, Remark \ref{rem:ncHavoid}.
+When the solutions differ, only the latter corresponds to the solution of the differential game, thus, one prefers a convex Hamiltonian for a \textit{Reach} game in practice.
+For general non-convex $\ham$, the question of when these solutions coincide remains open, however, some guarantees still exist for certain problem formulations as noted in Section~\ref{sec:SfEnv} and Remark \ref{rem:ncHavoid}.

-The strength of the Hopf formula is that (\ref{HJPDE-V} \& \ref{HJPDE-phi}) may be computed by solving a \textit{space-parallizeable} optimization problem \cite{darbon2016algorithms, chow2017algorithm, chow2019algorithm}, mitigating the \textit{curse of dimensionality}.
-However, the formulation in \eqref{HopfFormula} makes the strong assumption of state independence of the Hamiltonian (and therefore system dynamics).
-For linear time-varying systems, this assumption can be managed by mapping the system to a state-independent system \cite{kurzhanski2014dynamics, darbon2016algorithms, chow2017algorithm},
+The strength of the Hopf formula is that \eqref{HJPDE-V} and \eqref{HJPDE-phi} may be computed by solving a \textit{pointwise} optimization problem \cite{darbon2016algorithms, chow2017algorithm, chow2019algorithm}, mitigating the \textit{curse of dimensionality} compared to DP-based methods.
+However, the formulation in \eqref{HopfFormula} makes the strong assumption of state independence of the Hamiltonian (and therefore also assumes state independence in the system dynamics).
+For linear time-varying systems, this assumption can be managed by mapping the system to a state-independent form \cite{kurzhanski2014dynamics}, e.g.